shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/add_urdf.rst

 CMakeLists
 --------------------------------------------------------------------

-We have to make a few cahnages to the CMakeLists
+We have to make a few changes to the CMakeLists

-Do not forget the add these folders to CMakeLists

 .. code-block:: cmake
+    :emphasize-lines: 4,5

     install(DIRECTORY
         urdf